DesigniteTools/DJ-viz/README.md

-# Smells Viz

-## Description
+# DJ-Viz: Visualization for DesigniteJava analysis

-The project aims to develop a web application for visualizing and analyzing code smells detected by the [DesigniteJava](https://www.designite-tools.com/docs/designitejava.html#) software.
-DesigniteJava identifies various types of code smells within Java projects and generates CSV files containing detailed information about these smells.
-The web application provides a user-friendly interface to upload the folder path containing these CSV files and dynamically visualize the data extracted from them.
+The project aims to develop a web application for visualizing code smells and code quality metrics detected by the [DesigniteJava](https://designite-tools.com/products-dj) tool.
+DesigniteJava identifies various types of code smells in Java projects and generates CSV files containing detailed information about the detected smells.
+The web application provides a user-friendly interface to visualize the detected smells and computed code quality metrics.

 ## Features